 Steve Larson & Annie Trépanier – Winsted, Connecticut

 For many years now we have made our home in beautiful Northwest Connecticut, though neither of us is originally from the United States.
 We grew up in different parts of Canada – Annie in Montreal, Quebec and Steve in Regina, Saskatchewan.
 While none of our parents were professional musicians we were fortunate that they valued musical education and enrolled us with wonderful violin teachers.
-(More information about our teachers and about violin or viola lessons can be found on our Teaching page.)
+More information about our teachers and about violin or viola lessons can be found on our Teaching page.
+Find our performing bios for inlcusion in concert programs here.

 We first met in the summers of 1985 and 1987 at the National Youth Orchestra of Canada in Kingston, Ontario (truly life-changing experiences) and then spent the next four years studying together at McGill University, where we again benefited from dedicated teachers as well as the inspiration of our peers and the rich cultural life of Montreal.